binu-senevirathne-96/next-pages-edge/EDGE-RUNTIME-NOTES.md

 ## Conclusion

 Next.js 15 with Edge Runtime, Pages Router, React 19, and TypeScript offers a powerful combination for building modern web applications.
 While there are challenges to overcome, the benefits of improved performance and developer experience make it worthwhile.
 By following the solutions outlined in this document, you can successfully implement these technologies in your projects.

+## Package Compatibility with Pages Router and Edge Runtime

+This project was specifically created to verify the compatibility of modern packages with the Pages Router and experimental-edge runtime.
+Here's what we found:

+1. **React 19**: Fully compatible with Pages Router and experimental-edge runtime
+2. **TypeScript**: Works seamlessly with proper type definitions
+3. **Tailwind CSS 4**: No compatibility issues when configured correctly
+4. **ESLint 9**: Works well with appropriate configuration
+5. **Turbopack**: Compatible with Pages Router and experimental-edge runtime

+### Why Not Migrate to App Router?

+While the App Router offers many new features, there are several reasons to maintain a Pages Router project:

+1. **Established Codebase**: Many projects have a large existing codebase built on Pages Router
+2. **Edge Runtime Support**: The Pages Router has more mature support for Edge Runtime
+3. **Simpler Mental Model**: Pages Router follows a more traditional and familiar routing approach
+4. **API Routes Structure**: Cleaner separation of API routes in the Pages Router
+5. **Package Compatibility**: Some packages may not yet be fully compatible with App Router

+This project demonstrates that it's possible to use modern packages and features while maintaining a Pages Router architecture, without the need to migrate to the App Router.

 ## Edge Runtime Configuration